XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

-xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
+xero_tenant_id = YOUR_XERO_TENANT_ID # String | Xero identifier for Tenant
 opts = {
-  if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned
+  if_modified_since: 2020-02-06T12:17:43.202-08:00, # Time | Only records created or modified since this timestamp will be returned

-  where: 'ContactStatus==&quot;ACTIVE&quot;', # String | Filter by an any element
+  where: ContactStatus==&quot;ACTIVE&quot;, # String | Filter by an any element

-  order: 'Name ASC', # String | Order by an any element
+  order: Name ASC, # String | Order by an any element

-  i_ds: ['&quot;00000000-0000-0000-0000-000000000000&quot;'], # Array<String> | Filter by a comma separated list of ContactIDs.
+  ids: &quot;00000000-0000-0000-0000-000000000000&quot;, # Array<String> | Filter by a comma separated list of ContactIDs.
 Allows you to retrieve a specific set of contacts in a single call.

   page: 1, # Integer | e.g. page=1 - Up to 100 contacts will be returned in a single API call.

   include_archived: true, # Boolean | e.g. includeArchived=true - Contacts with a status of ARCHIVED will be included in the response

-  summary_only: false, # Boolean | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
+  summary_only: true, # Boolean | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
 This returns only lightweight fields, excluding computation-heavy fields from the response, making the API calls quick and efficient.

-  search_term: 'searchTerm=Joe Bloggs' # String | Search parameter that performs a case-insensitive text search across the Name, FirstName, LastName, ContactNumber and EmailAddress fields.
+  search_term: searchTerm=Joe Bloggs # String | Search parameter that performs a case-insensitive text search across the Name, FirstName, LastName, ContactNumber and EmailAddress fields.
 }

 begin